The Client node sends requests to the blockchain nodes and receives the results of running the requests.

 After the Replica nodes reach a consensus on the execution order of the requests, each Damle on the Replica node executes the requests and creates a write set to be added to the local storage of the Replica node.

-The write set is a list of key plus values that is the result of the request execution.
+The write set is a list of key plus values that result from the request execution.
 This result must be persisted in the local key-value store (RocksDB) and returned to the BFT client, which initially requested the request execution.

 Each application data key in the authenticated key-value ledger has an Access Control List (ACL) that determines which Client node can receive this key through the thin-replica protocol.
 The Damle maintains the association of the ACL to an application data key.
 Thus, during the Daml party allocation process on a Client node, an association between that party and the Client node is made and stored on the blockchain.